markview-app/sample-markdown/samples/1_toc-sidebar-demo.md

-# MarkView TOC Test Document
+# Table of Contents (TOC) Sidebar Demo

-This document tests the Table of Contents (TOC) sidebar feature.
+> MarkView's Table of Contents (TOC) sidebar feature automatically extracts headings from your markdown files and provides a clickable navigation structure for easy access to different sections of your document.

 ## Introduction